Benezivas/algobattle/docs/tutorial/config.md

 :   Either `"tournament"` or `"testing"`.
 When set to tournament the docker containers are not given tags and are
     cleaned up after the match to prevent potential exploits.
 Using the testing mode often is nicer since it lets Docker use the build cache and thus massively speeds up development.

-`teams`

-:   A list of dictionaries each containing a string `name`, and `generator` and `solver` paths.
-If you want to run
-    a battle between multiple teams, or have placed the programs at different locations you can use this to specify where every team's programs are found.

 ### Program